-Activity 4.8 - Tariff Simulation Name

-Date Class
+Name Date Class

-Most economists think that free trade is a good ide living standards.
-Even though it is a good idea, n trade can be tariffs, quotes, subsidies, product sta raise some prices and reduce choices.
-This activity market for cell phones. nany barriers to trad andards or embargoe le exist.
-Barriers to es.
-Barriers to trade
+Most economists think that free trade is a good idea because everyone benefits with better living standards.
+Even though it is a good idea, many barriers to trade exist.
+Barriers to trade can be tariffs, quotes, subsidies, product standards or embargoes.
+Barriers to trade raise some prices and reduce choices.
+This activity will look at how a tariff will affect the market for cell phones.